 Special techniques for better bread

-This is a pretty advanced recipe.
-It takes almost 24 hours from start to finish.
-It does require some more advanced techniques than we are used to in home baking, but if you follow this recipe it will vastly exceed anything you get at a bakery.
+This is an advanced recipe.
+It takes about 24 hours from start to finish and requires some next-level techniques. if you follow this recipe it will vastly exceed anything you get at a bakery.

 If you are new to sourdough baking, maybe you want to start somewhere where it’s a bit easier.
 You can try my “The world’s easiest sourdough bread” or “Sourdough bread for beginners“.
 That should get you started.